 The model utilizes the STAAR progress measure for individual students, calculated as described in 19 TAC Figure: §97.1001(b).
 The STAAR progress measure indicates the amount of improvement or growth a student has made from year to year.
 For STAAR assessments (with or without accommodations), progress is measured as a student's gain score-the difference between the scaled score a student achieved in the prior year and the scaled score a student achieved in the current year.
 Individual student progress is then categorized as Limited, Expected, or Accelerated.
-If a student's STAAR progress measure is Expected, he or she met growth expectations.
-If the student's STAAR progress measure is Accelerated, he or she exceeded growth expectations.
+If a student's STAAR progress measure is Accelerated, he or she met growth expectations.
 Currently, STAAR results for grades 4-8, English II, and Algebra I end-of-course (EOC), are utilized.
 Available data from all students, including students with disabilities, are used in the calculation of this measure.